 - They require less space for storage as only 1-2 bags per stall per week are needed (based on average 12’x 12’ area.

 How to use wood pellets for animal bedding:

-- lay out bags on the floor, cut top of bags open.
+- Lay the bags on the floor, cut the top of the bags open.

 Wood pellet animal bedding maintenance:

-- either damp the pellets before putting in with the bed or leave them to absorb residual moisture and break up on their own.
+- Either dampen the pellets before putting in with the bed or leave them to absorb residual moisture and break up on their own.

-Result – happy, clean horse (or other animal!), reduced waste and less time taken!
+The result – happy, clean horse (or other animal!), reduced waste and less time is taken!